Froggatt, Derbyshire: History

-In the thirteenth century the manor of Baslow was divided into two moieties, one going to the Vernons and the other to the Bassetts.
-Froggatt or Froggecotes as it was at that time was held by the Bassets.
-About 1290 John Froggecotes of Froggecotes bought land and property including a grove of trees from Simon Bassett.
+In the thirteenth century, the manor of Baslow was divided into two moieties, one going to the Vernons and the other to the Bassetts.
+Froggatt or Froggecotes, as it was at that time, was held by the Bassets.
+In about 1290, John Froggecotes of Froggecotes bought land and property, including a grove of trees, from Simon Bassett.
 This land, plus more that was purchased from time to time, remained in the family until 1752 when the senior branch of the family died out.

 John Froggecotes has many living descendants from a junior branch of the family headed by Thomas Froggott of Folds Farm, Calver.

 Culture and community

 Froggatt has a place of worship, a Wesleyan chapel and a pub, the Chequers Inn.

 Landmarks

-The village has a quaint seventeenth-century bridge, unusual in that it has two different shaped and sized arches.
+The village has a quaint seventeenth-century bridge, unusual in that it has two differently shaped and sized arches.
 There is a gritstone escarpment called Froggatt Edge nearby.